-Step Possible cause Check Result Remedy 1 Failure inside the machine test pattern? then refer to the Identify the error type, and then refer to the specified section of this chapter.
+Step Possible cause Check Result Remedy 1 Failure inside the machine Does the machine print test pattern?
+(Check it following the procedure described in "Maintenance mode 09".)
+Identify the error type, and then refer to the specified section of this chapter.
 2 Breakage of main PCB Does the machine make a print using a correct PC and a USB cable?
 No Replace the main PCB ASSY.